 Windows of Little Tokyo is an annual outdoor exhibition of 10 new, site-specific artworks on windows across the historic, 135-year-old Japanese American neighborhood.
-Managed by the Japanese American Cultural and Community Center (JACCC) and Sustainable Little Tokyo (SLT), they called for proposals and submssions on artistic visions for the future of First Street North—a block critical to the past, present, and future of Little Tokyo.
+Managed by the Japanese American Cultural and Community Center (JACCC) and Sustainable Little Tokyo (SLT), they called for proposals and submissions on artistic visions for the future of First Street North—a block critical to the past, present, and future of Little Tokyo.

 In 2019, I was chosen as one of the 10 artists to design artwork for Little Tokyo businesses.
 After being selected as an artist, it took about two months of designing and reviewing between me and the selection committee.
-When the designs were installed, there were walking tours/receptions for viewers to see all of the designs and artists to speak on their artwork.
+When the designs were installed, there were walking tours/receptions for viewers to see all the designs and artists to speak on their artwork.
 Although this intended to be a 6-month exhibition, the artwork continues to be on display in response to the shelter-in-place orders in 2020.

 First Street North

-To learn more about about the FSN campaign:
+To learn more about the FSN campaign:

 Sustainable Litle Tokyo: FSN Campaign

-Rafu Shimpo aSrticle
+Rafu Shimpo article